Yujie-S/Click-ExM_data_process_and_example/README.md

 The displacement field and B-spline registered images were then acquired with the `imregdemons` function, and the distortion vector field was visualized with the `quiver` function.
 RMSE was quantified by calculating the difference of distance between each pair of matching features before and after B-spline registration, and plotted as a function of the distance between the matching features.
+The calculated RMSE-to-measurement length curve was smoothed for better visualization.

 ## Instruction for use
 1. Download all files into a same folder.